sje30/schol2018/innovations.md

-According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key key findings in publications are either not independently verified, or fail verification when it is done [REF].
+According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key key findings in publications are either not independently verified, or fail verification when it is done [Baker 2016].
 The traditional publishing system must take some responsibility for these low-levels of reproducibility.
-However, here we list three encouraging developments that should promote reproducbility.
+However, here we list three encouraging developments that should promote reproducibility.

 **Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistratation papers [Nosek 2018].
 These